 - I also eat healthy and exercise, they say it helps with memory as well, but I was already doing that before the noticing my loss of spatial memory.

-Is it possible that my mind is getting so lazy that it prefers to set the techy co-pilot rather than spend energy figuring out the route?
+Is it possible that our mind is getting so lazy that it prefers to set the techy co-pilot rather than spend energy figuring out the route?

-Now, with the GPS telling me what’s ahead only until the next turn, I lost the big vision, and every trip sets a blurry memory of turns and landmarks that do not form a cohesive picture.
+Now, with the GPS telling me what’s ahead only until the next turn, I lost the big picture, and every trip sets a blurry memory of turns and landmarks that do not form a cohesive map.
 It’s all foggy in my mind.

 About Loss of Spatial Memory

 One day I was so fed up of this feeling of fogginess when trying to figure out a route on my own, that I did some research on the effect of the GPS on the brain.

 Sure enough, and quite disappointingly I have to admit, I found confirmation of my fears.
 According to Véronique Bohbot, PhD. at McGill University, using the GPS regularly does damage your brain, specifically relying on the GPS all the time for finding your way around, can cause atrophy of the Hippocampus, an area of the brain involved in navigation and spatial memory.

 And this was not the worst news!
 Apparently the atrophy of the Hippocampus, with related loss of spatial memory, is typically one of the first symptoms of Alzheimer’s disease and it’s also very common in dementia due to a normal aging process.

 Now, I’m not saying the GPS causes Alzheimer’s disease or dementia.
 I’m just reporting that the symptoms of overuse of GPS are somehow similar to those diseases.
 And I figured that if I am meant to get those, using the GPS will only quicken the process.